Sydney-Informatics-Hub/Fastq-to-BAM/README.md

 **2. Run `qsub dedup_sort_run_parallel.pbs`**

 This script will run `dedup_sort.sh` which sorts reads by coordinates and mark duplicate reads, for each sample.
 It will also extract split and discordant reads to separate files.

+**3. Run `bash reformat_split_disc_make_input.sh <config prefix>`**

+This script reads samples from the config file and creates an inputs list for converting SAM files containing discordant and split reads to BAM format.
+This script can be adjusted for cohorts with a binomial difference in coverage (e.g. 30x/60x normal/tumour samples).
+If a binomial grouping is desired, change `group=false` to `group=true`.

+**4. Run `qsub reformat_split_disc_run_parallel.pbs`**

+This script will run `reformat_split_disc.sh` which reformats split and discordant reads from SAM to BAM format (and indexes the BAM).
+SAMblaster optionally outputs split reads and discordant reads to SAM format.
+These reads are useful for downstream SV detection and analysis.
+After this script has been run successfully, the SAM files can be deleted.

 ### Index BAM